-Bipolar depression is a very common occurrence in both bipolar I and bipolar II; such periods are referred to as "major depressive episodes."
+Bipolar depression is a very common occurrence in both bipolar I and bipolar II; such periods are referred to as major depressive episodes.
 Most people who have a major depressive episode do not have bipolar disorder.
 However, bipolar depressive episodes look and feel identical to other depressive episodes, and affect virtually everyone who has bipolar disorder at one time or another.
 In fact, people with bipolar disorder tend to spend more time depressed than manic.
-In both types of the illness, bipolar depression (the lows) is more common than mania or hypomania (the highs) and the depressions can be quite severe, even dangerous.
-Even more than typical depression, bipolar depression is also more likely to be accompanied by disability and suicidal thinking and behavior.
-One thing that all types of bipolar disorder have in common is this: people with the illness spend the majority of their symptomatic lives "below baseline"... in the low, depressed phase.
-Because depression can be the more common or more obvious part of bipolar disorder, some people who have bipolar disorder may get treatment for depression only-and the diagnosis of bipolar disorder can be overlooked for years.
+In both types of the illness, bipolar depression (the lows) is more common than mania or hypomania (the highs), and the depressions can be quite severe, even dangerous.
+Even more than typical depression, bipolar depression is likely to be accompanied by disability and suicidal thinking and behavior.
+One thing that all types of bipolar disorder have in common is this: people with the illness spend the majority of their symptomatic lives below baseline, in the low, depressed phase.
+Because depression can be the more common or more obvious part of bipolar disorder, some people who have bipolar disorder may get treatment for depression only, and the diagnosis of bipolar disorder can be overlooked for years.

-Symptoms of bipolar depression
+Symptoms of Bipolar Depression

-- Sad, empty, irritable or tearful mood every day - No interest in, or pleasure from, activities once enjoyed - · Major changes in appetite or body weight - Insomnia or sleeping too much - Feelings of restlessness or agitation - Fatigue, exhaustion, lack of energy or feeling slowed down - Feelings of worthlessness or excessive guilt - Difficulty concentrating or making decisions - Thoughts of death or suicide
+- Sad, empty, irritable, or tearful mood nearly every day

+- □ No interest in or pleasure from activities once enjoyed

+- □ Major changes in appetite or body weight

+- □ Insomnia or sleeping too much

+- □ Feelings of restlessness or agitation

+- □ Fatigue, exhaustion, or lack of energy

+- □ Feelings of worthlessness or excessive guilt

+- Difficulty concentrating or making decisions

+- □ Thoughts of death or suicide

-Symptoms of mania/hypomania
+Symptoms of Mania / Hypomania

-- Feeling overly energetic, high, better than good, or unusually irritable for at least one week - Very high self-esteem and/or feeling like you can do anything - Decreased need for sleep without feeling tired - Talking more than usual and/or feeling pressure to keep talking - Racing thoughts and/or many ideas coming all at once - Distracted easily and/or thoughts or statements jumping topic-to-topic - Restlessness and increase in goal-directed activity - Excessive pursuit of pleasure (e.g. financial or sexual) without thought of consequences
+- □ Feeling overly energetic, high, better than good, or unusually irritable for at least one week - □ Very high self-esteem; feeling all-powerful - Decreased need for sleep without feeling tired - □ Talking more than usual or feeling pressure to keep talking - □ Racing thoughts; many ideas coming all at once - Distracted easily; thoughts or statements jumping topic-to-topic - □ Increase in goal-directed activity; restlessness - □ Excessive pursuit of pleasure (e.g., financial or sexual) without thought of consequences